noahehall/theBookOfNoah/linux/docker/docker_new.md

   - network
     - defined in the way that network interfaces are linked together
     - the links between itnerfaces determines an interfaces IP address
+    - types
+      - bridge network
+        - virtual network that connects multiple networks so that they can function as a single network
+  - network router
+    - intermediate interfaces that sends messages between networks
+    - types
+      - local network router
+      - regional network router
   - network interface
     - has an IP address and represents a location
     - messages are delivered to and received from network interfaces